Robert Coles (settler): Family

 Robert Coles, whose ancestry remains unknown, was born c.
 1600 probably in England.
 He and his first wife, Mary, appeared together for the first time in the records of the Roxbury church.
 Because Mary's death was recorded in an undated note in Roxbury church records, it is thought she died before he moved to Providence.
 His second wife, Mary Hawxhurst (c.
 1602–1656), was the daughter of Sampson Hawxhurst (1571–1627), vicar of Nuneaton in Warwickshire, England, and Elizabeth.
 After Robert Coles's death, Mary Hawxhurst married Matthias Harvey and moved to Oyster Bay on Long Island.Coles had at least seven children, four of whom were under 18 years of age when he died.
 His children by his first wife, Mary, were John Coles (m.
 Ann), Deliverance Coles (m.
 Richard Townsend), and Ann Coles (m.
 Henry Townsend).
 His children by his second wife, Mary Hawxhurst, were Daniel Coles (m.
 Mahershalalhasbaz Gorton, daughter of Samuel Gorton), Nathaniel Coles (m.
 Martha Jackson, Deborah Wright, Sarah Harcurt), Sarah Coles (m.
 Captain Thomas Townsend), and Captain Robert Coles Jr. (m.
 Mercy Wright).

-Coles died intestate in 1655 in Warwick, Providence Plantations.
+Coles died intestate in 1655 in Warwick.
 The Warwick town council settled his debts and distributed net assets of about £400 (about US$114,000 in 2022) to his heirs.
 The settlement included the sale of the "Mill of Warwick" and land in Pawtuxet to establish a trust worth £170 (about US$48,400 in 2022) for his minor children.

 Three of Coles's daughters married into the Townsend family.
 The Townsends came to Warwick after conflicts over religious liberty with authorities in the Dutch colony of New Netherland.
 Ann Coles's husband, Henry Townsend, was fined and imprisoned more than once in New Netherland for hosting Quaker meetings and for political agitation.
 He signed the Flushing Remonstrance in 1657 to protest the persecution of Quakers and others in New Netherland.
 A year later Ann Coles was charged with support of the "odious sect."
 The Townsends later settled in Oyster Bay, which was out of Dutch jurisdiction.